-If a student registers for only courses that are not graded A-F (e.g. S/U courses not included in the GPA, such as supervised practice), the term still counts against the time allowed to get off probation.
+If a student registers for only courses that are not graded A-F (e.g. S/U courses not included in the GPA), the term still counts against the time allowed to get off probation.
 The situation of taking only S/U courses for a student on probation would be taken into consideration for any petition for extension of probation.